agoralabs-sh/kibisis-api/README.md

 ### 1.1.
 Project structure

-The project structure is based onthe [DigitalOcean functions][https://docs.digitalocean.com/products/functions/how-to/structure-projects/] project structure.
+The project structure is based on the [DigitalOcean functions][https://docs.digitalocean.com/products/functions/how-to/structure-projects/] project structure.
 However, the core directories `lib` and `packages` have specific functionality:

 * `packages` - This is where each function resides.
 Each package/function relates to the API path.
 For example, `achievements/quest` will correspond to an API path `https://<endpoint>/achievements/quests`